Blogaugis/balancendesc/README.md

 ## The Fork

-The aims of this fork are:\
+The fork attempts to be an answer of:\
+What if we strip away the assets tied to Warhammer 40k universe, with something generic instead?\
+With a bit more details:\
-To be less tied to 40k lore and it's inconsistencies, and more about grimdark in general;\
+To be less tied to 40k lore and it's inconsistencies;\
 Tuning down the anti-player events and mechanics;\
 And otherwise being more generous to how player wants to play.